rustagishubhi/CSI-Project-Report/README.md

 To solve this issue, I added the package 'password-hash'.
 It is a NodeJS library to simplify use of hashed passwords.

 Next, I started adding the new UI template to the project beginning with the header and footer.

+After I started working on a new issue which was adding environment variables for email notification.
+Solution for this included installing the npm package dotenv and then creating a file .env which will include the email id and password which were earlier included in the app.js file.
+In the app.js, I included the package and created a local variable for the same.
+In signup.js, I replaced the email-id and password with the environment variables mentioned in the .env file.